awexeoz/Web/README.md

 ## Dependencies

-- [Express.js](https://expressjs.com/): Web application framework for Node.js
+- Express.js 🚀: Web application framework for Node.js
-- [Mongoose](https://mongoosejs.com/): MongoDB object modeling for Node.js
+- Mongoose 🏬: MongoDB object modeling for Node.js
-- [bcrypt](https://www.npmjs.com/package/bcrypt): Library for password hashing and salting
+- bcrypt 🔒: Library for password hashing and salting
-- [express-session](https://www.npmjs.com/package/express-session): Session middleware for Express.js
+- express-session 🕸️: Session middleware for Express.js
-- [Nodemailer](https://nodemailer.com/): Library for sending emails from Node.js
+- Nodemailer 📧: Library for sending emails from Node.js
-- [dotenv](https://www.npmjs.com/package/dotenv): Loads environment variables from a .env file into process.env
+- dotenv 🛠️: Loads environment variables from a .env file into process.env

 Sure, here's how you can explain the three APIs used in the provided code in the README: